2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 While working on their Bachelor's Degree, human development majors at Oregon State accumulate an average of around $29,625 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $336.

 California State University - San Marcos did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the suburb of San Marcos, CSUSM is a public school with a large student population.
+Located in the suburb of San Marcos, CSUSM is a public college with a large student population.

 About 88% of the students majoring in human development at the school are women while 12% are male.